chArslanTariq168/Media-deletion-plugin/README.md

 assignment/v1', '/get_media_data/
 ```

-This API is a POST request that requires an attachment ID.
+This API is a POST request that requires an attachment ID ("id" as a request param).
 It will return the following data:

 ```bash
 "data": {